-Users are divided into groups according to the media they are following, among the 10 most followed media in US, listed in Table 3 (see "Methods").
-Figure 6 shows that many users follow more than a single medium.
+Users are divided into groups according to the media they are following, among the 10 most followed media in US, listed in Table III (see Methods).
+Figure 6 shows that many users, follow more than a single medium.
 Users following a single medium are called exclusive followers.

-Most of the media considered here hold a neutral or liberal position on the political spectrum with a similar entropy of their vocabulary, as shown in Fig. 1; the exception being @FoxNews, which is considered politically conservative and whose entropy is the lowest as discussed in subsection 'Topic dynamics'.
+Most of the media considered here hold a neutral or liberal position on the political spectrum with a similar entropy of their vocabulary, as shown in Fig. 1; the exception being @FoxNews, which is considered politically conservative and whose entropy is the lowest as discussed in Section II A.

-Users in each media group are compared by measuring how similar their dynamical topic vectors are at a point in time; this self similarity measure is described in the "Methods".
 The top panel of Fig. 7 shows two remarkable peaks in the self similarity curves, one by the end of March 2020 which corresponds to New York city's lockdown and the other by the end of October 2020, the exception being the self similarity of the curve of exclusive followers of @FoxNews, which has only one.
 The bottom panel, shows the self-similarity recomputed suppressing the "COVID" topic from the topic vectors and the disappearing of the peak of March 2020 confirms that the synchronization of the discussion corresponds to this event.

 Due to the large overlap of followers of different media, illustrated in Fig. 6, it is not surprising that the selfsimilarity curves of non-exclusive followers of different media show a qualitatively similar behaviour.
 However, scrutinizing the exclusive followers of @nytimes and the exclusive followers of @FoxNews we observe they behave differently.

-When the "COVID" component has been removed from the topic vectors of the users, the self-similarity of the exclusive followers of @FoxNews is higher than that of the rest of the users (including that of the exclusive followers of @nytimes), except for the large peak at the end of October that we will discuss later.
-Remarkably, the top panel shows that while the followers of @nytimes undergo the synchronization period related to "COVID" topic, those of @FoxNews on the contrary, decrease their similarity, indicating that the "COVID" topic does not act as a synchronizing event for them.
+When the "COVID" component has been removed from the topic vectors of the users, the self similarity of the exclusive followers of @FoxNews is higher than that of the rest of the users (including that of the exclusive followers of @nytimes), except for the large peak at the end of October that we will discuss later.
+Remarkably, the top panel shows that while the followers of @nytimes undergo the synchronization period related to "COVID"